 *) can further control the condition.

-argument specifies the action taken when the message matches one of the conditions.
+action-to-performargument specifies the action taken when the message matches one of the conditions.
 There can only be one action per recipe.
 In many cases, the name of a mailbox is used here to direct matching messages into that file, effectively sorting the email.
 Special action characters may also be used before the action is specified.
-See Section 188.8.131.52, “Special Conditions and Actions”
+See Section 188.8.131.52, “Special Conditions and Actions” for more information.

 The action used if the recipe matches a particular message determines whether it is considered a delivering or non-delivering recipe.
 A delivering recipe contains an action that writes the message to a file, sends the message to another program, or forwards the message to another email address.
 A non-delivering recipe covers any other actions, such as a nesting block.
 A nesting block is a set of actions, contained in braces

 }, that are performed on messages which match the recipe's conditions.
 Nesting blocks can be nested inside one another, providing greater control for identifying and performing actions on messages.

 When messages match a delivering recipe, Procmail performs the specified action and stops comparing the message against any other recipes.
 Messages that match non-delivering recipes continue to be compared against other recipes.

 Flags are essential to determine how or if a recipe's conditions are compared to a message.
 The egrep utility is used internally for matching of the conditions.
 The following flags are commonly used:

 A— Specifies that this recipe is only used if the previous recipe without an